DeclanDavis/Mobile-Phone-Store/README.md

 4. **Run the Frontend:**
    - Right click `assignment-05.html`, then click 'Show in browser', to access the web application.

+## Frontend

+## Overview

+The frontend of this project is designed as a single HTML page that includes forms and interactive elements.
+The page provides CRUD functionality for Creating, Retrieving (Searching), Updating, and Deleting Customer, Mobile and Order information.

+Customers, Mobiles and Orders each have:
+1. **Create Form** - A form for adding new customers, mobiles or orders.
+Red asterix indicates a maditory field.
+2. **Retrieve Form** - A search bar with an in page console view displaying the results in JSON format.
+Can retrieve a customer, mobile or order randomly, by searching it's name or retrieve all the results.
+3. **Update Form** - A form for updating a random customer, mobile or order information.
+4. **Delete Form** - A deletion form based on composite key depending on the entity and a confirmation box to confirm deletion.

+**JavaScript (AJAX and jQuery)**
+   - Handles CRUD operations by sending AJAX requests to the backend and updating the frontend dynamically based on the responses.

 ## DATABASE DESIGN